fluffyhake/SiktCTF-2024/Misc/snak/README.md

 ```

 <h2>Solve:</h2>
-To solve this i developt a program using pwntools to read from the tcp-session.
+To solve this i developed a python program using pwntools to read from the tcp-session.
 The program is called solve.py

 [Video](demo.webm)